microsoft/rushjs.io-website/pages/advanced/incremental_builds.md

 <img src="/images/docs/selection-intro.svg" alt="a sample monorepo" style="height: 150px;" />

-In the above illustration, the circles represent local projects, not external NPM dependencies.
+In the above illustration, the circles represent local projects, not external npm dependencies.
 The arrow from `D` to `C` indicates that `D` depends on `C`; this means that `C` must be built before `D` can be built.